Polar-Tang/notes-backend/markdown/short_notes.go/concurrency/go-routine/sending an empty srtuct to a channel.md

                 result := download.ProcessFile(file, extensions)
 }
 ```
-First we create a semaphore, a [[buffered-chanel]], and everty time the go function executes send that empty struct, when reach the limit of the buffer, it finnaly awaits blocking the channel `<-semaphore`
+First we create a semaphore, a [[markdown/short_notes.go/concurrency/go-routine/buffered-chanel]], and everty time the go function executes send that empty struct, when reach the limit of the buffer, it finnaly awaits blocking the channel `<-semaphore`